lambyy/study_notes/dynamic_programming.md

 Solutions:

 1. memoization (top-down) - store results in memory whenever we solve the problem for the first time
+  - avoids computing solutions to subproblems that are not needed

 2. tabulation (bottom-up) - precompute solutions in linear fashion and store in table to perform look ups later
+  - avoids multiple lookups, saving function call overhead time